lbormann/darts-caller/README.md

 1) Create a ZIP archive that contains the following contents:

     - **Template file:**
-    A UTF8-encoded CSV file (*.csv) with a BOM (filename can be chosen freely), which is structured as follows:
+    A UTF8-(with a BOM)-encoded CSV file (*.csv) (filename can be chosen freely), which is structured as follows:
     Column 1 contains the phrase a sound file is based on.
 For example: "The game is over."
     All further filled columns (separated by semicolon ';') contain "filename-keys".
     All supported filename-keys can be found at https://github.com/lbormann/autodarts-caller#setup-sounds.
-    Moreover you can find finished template-files for multiple languages 'caller-templates'.
+    Moreover you can find powerful template-files for multiple languages in 'caller-templates'.

     - **Sounds archive:**
-    A ZIP file (*.zip) (filename: "{speaker name}"-"{m|f}"-"{language}".zip - for example: "max-m-german.zip") containing a folder with the sound files.
+    A ZIP file (*.zip) (filename: "{speaker name}"-"{m|f}"-"{language}".zip - for example: "max-m-german.zip") containing a folder (filename irrelevant) with the sound files.
 It should be noted that the sounds MUST be in the same order (when sorted alphabetically) as in the template file; however, the actual filename is completely irrelevant.

     - **Source file (optional but desirable):**
     A text file (*.txt) (filename: freely chosen) containing additional information about the origin of the sound files.
-    Examples: Link to the website where the sounds were generated; specific generation profile for this speaker during generation.
+    Examples: Link to the website where the sounds were generated; specific generation profile for this speaker during generation, etc.

-2) Upload your files to a file-hoster: Make sure you choose a filehoster that supports direct-links and unlimited file-persistence wihout restrictions (mediafire.com is a good hoster for that). !!IMPORTANT!!
+2) Upload the ZIP archive to a file-hoster: Make sure you choose a filehoster that supports direct-links and unlimited file-persistence wihout restrictions (mediafire.com is a good hoster for that). !!IMPORTANT!!
 Before you upload, check your rights regarding distribution of your sound-files; are you the owner?
 Are you allowed to share it in public?

-3) Sent me a PM on Discord with the download-link (direct link) - Wait for new release :)
+3) Sent me a PM on Discord with the download-link (direct link) - Wait for a new release :)